Kpearson72/sqlalchemy-challenge/README 2.md

   * Sort this in descending order by precipitation amount and list the station, name, latitude, longitude, and elevation.

 * Calculate the daily normals.
 Normals are the averages for the min, avg, and max temperatures.
-You are provided with a function called `daily_normals` that will calculate the daily normals for a specific date.
+I was provided with a function called `daily_normals` that will calculate the daily normals for a specific date.
 This date string will be in the format `%m-%d`.
 Be sure to use all historic TOBS that match that date string.

   * Set the start and end date of the trip.